 Your dosha and your diet

-What makes Ayurveda’s approach to diet unique is that rather than promoting one diet to suit all, it recognises us all as individuals.
+What makes Ayurveda’s approach to diet unique is that rather than promoting one diet to suit all, it recognizes us all as individuals.
 Understanding your dosha, or mind body type, can be helpful in working out which foods agree with you.

 There’s increasing awareness of the important connection between the gut and the brain.
 Clearly our guts do more than just digest food; being responsible for most of our immunity and recent research also indicates that most of the body’s serotonin is found in the gut.